Our products

 In addition to reducing triglycerides, omega-3s can slightly increase HDL cholesterol (the so-called good cholesterol) and modify the size of LDL particles towards a less atherogenic profile.

-• Brain health: DHA makes up 40% of the fatty acids in the brain.
-Adequate consumption is associated with less age-related cognitive decline.
+• Brain health: DHA constitutes 40% of the fatty acids in the brain.
+Its adequate consumption is associated with less age-related cognitive decline.

 • Eye health: DHA is a structural component of the retina.
-Its deficiency is associated with an increased risk of macular degeneration.
+Its deficiency is associated with a higher risk of macular degeneration.

 • Pregnancy: DHA is essential for fetal brain and visual development, especially in the third trimester.